 Hey, I am Monaaz.
 What’s your name?

 Are you talking to me?

 Sure, I am.

 Where is that?

-	Now this is what happens when you stay far in suburbs.
+Now, this is what happens when you stay far in suburbs.
 I was dumbstruck again and my broken heart shattered into million pieces.
-I collected those pieces in a bit and explained her where this place is in the city.
+I collected those pieces in a bit and explained to her where this place is in the city.

 She was born in the south of the city—the cool part of the city.
 She went to school in that part of the city and stayed all her life in that part of the city.